Veterans Benefits: A Tool for Financial Planning

 Senior Financial Advisor, Principal

-Many people are familiar with the basic benefits available to veterans, but did you know there are programs that could be beneficial tools in building a financial plan?
-In this article, we will discuss several programs, resources and benefits that are available to qualifying veterans that could become a piece of their financial planning puzzle.
+Many people are familiar with the basic benefits available to veterans, but did you know there are programs that could be beneficial to building a comprehensive financial plan?
+In this article, we will discuss several programs, resources and benefits that are available to qualifying veterans that could help with financial planning.

 Education

 Obtaining a quality education is often one of the motivating factors in a person’s choice to join the military.
-Most people have heard that serving in the military will earn you benefits for college tuition; however, the VA also offers benefits beyond monetary assistance, including the Education and Career Counseling program.
+Most people have heard that serving in the military can earn you benefits for college tuition.
+However, the Department of Veterans Affairs (VA) also offers benefits beyond monetary assistance, including educational and career counseling through the Personalized Career Planning and Guidance (PCPG), or VA Chapter 36 program.

-This program is available for veterans beginning six months prior to discharge up to one year following discharge from active duty.
-It offers veterans services including assistance with a career choice based on skills and interests and coaching to ensure the veteran is taking advantage of all available resources.
-Having a quality education can be a key step on the path toward getting a job post-service, starting a career and working toward life and financial goals of homeownership, raising a family, traveling or saving toward a comfortable retirement.
-Learn more at va.gov/education.
+This program is available for veterans beginning six months prior to honorable discharge and up to one year following honorable discharge from active duty.
+It offers veterans services including assistance with exploring career choices based on skills and interests, resume support and goal planning and coaching to ensure the veteran is taking advantage of all available resources.
+Having a quality education can be a key step on the path toward getting a job post-service, starting a career and working toward life and financial goals such as homeownership, raising a family, traveling or saving toward a comfortable retirement.

-For those still serving on active duty who also joined after Sept.
-11, 2001, unused educational benefits may be transferrable to a spouse or dependent.
-The ability to transfer depends on several factors, primarily based on length of active-duty service and remaining service.
-More information can be found at va.gov/education/transfer-post-9-11-gi-bill-benefits.
+For those still serving on active duty or in the Selected Reserve who joined the military after Sept.
+11, 2001, unused educational benefits may be transferable to a spouse or dependent.
+The ability to transfer these benefits depends on several factors, primarily based on length of active-duty service and remaining service.
+More information on transferring benefits can be found here..

 VA Home Loans